mircealungu/mircea/essays/devx-and-ai.md

 - We should train generative models ethically, or not at all [Brian Merchant on Twitter](https://twitter.com/bcmerchant/status/1750666810633183497)
 - Article referring to paywalled article that suggests [downward pressure on code quality](https://visualstudiomagazine.com/articles/2024/01/25/copilot-research.aspx) by generative AI?
 - Do we even  have the right to use these things for anything else than ... modeling languages?
 Why would a language model give you an answer to a question, and why should you believe it?
-- The most likely continuation... is just that.
-The most likely continuation.
-There is no creativity in it.
-There's the
 - A chat system that gives you the most likely continuation of a conversation... is the most boring thing.
 For me, exactly that a conversation went somewhere where I would have not expected was the value of it.
-The more boring the code you write, the more likely you will benefit from this
+OTOH, the more boring the code one writes, the more likely they will benefit from LLMs.
+But if they were writing boring code, maybe it's for the best?
 - In which other areas besides code writing can we use generative AI?
 	- Requirements ? but these models are imprecise - how can they help?
 Embrace the imprecision?
 	- Architecture - if you need the average architecture, it can help you -- but Amdahl's Law means that this will not make a difference - the effort of architecting is not that large; it's upfront; and can not be replaced with experience